Glendale Soft Tissue Injury Lawyers

 It is vital to work with an attorney and a competent medical practitioner to determine the damage and potential future medical costs.
 Many people who suffer soft tissue injuries don’t realize that these injuries can be long-lasting, and believe they can “walk it off,” only to end up living with chronic pain or impairments.

 Determining what claims to file in the case of an auto accident or personal injury may appear to be a simple process, but it may be more challenging and complex than you realize.
 Economic and non-economic damages must be thoroughly evaluated, for both the short and long-term.
 You need an attorney to help you recover all that you are entitled to.

 Unlike what you may find at large corporate law firms, our legal team at Aghabegian & Associates, P.C. takes on cases with total personal dedication.
 We devote all of our resources to the cases we take on, and our clients are treated with respect and compassion.
-With over $100 million in compensation recovered over our 30-years in practice, we have the experience and knowledge needed to take each case through settlement or trial, if needed.
+With $125 million in compensation recovered during our more than 40 years of combined experience, we have the experience and knowledge needed to take each case through settlement or trial, if needed.
 All our personal injury cases are taken on a contingency basis – you owe no legal fees unless we recover compensation for you.

-Let our three decades of combined experience protecting victims’ rights help you or your loved one recover compensation in a case of soft tissue injury.
+Let our over 40 years of combined experience protecting victims’ rights help you or your loved one recover compensation in a case of soft tissue injury.
 We understand what you’re going through and take our responsibility very seriously – your case matters to us.
 Call us today at (818) 507-4311 to schedule a free consultation.

 - Whiplash and Whiplash Associated Disorder (WAS) - NASS